xjlin0/-attendees30/README.md

 # Attendees
 ## An app for general event management
 - Tracking who/when/where/what of any activities with attendance records.
-- Monolith architecture based on dockers of [Python Django](https://github.com/pydanny/cookiecutter-django) and Javascript([DevExtreme](https://js.devexpress.com/Licensing/#NonCommercial)) on Postgres & Redis
+- Monolith architecture based on dockers of [Python Django](https://github.com/pydanny/cookiecutter-django) and Javascript([DevExtreme](https://js.devexpress.com/Licensing/#NonCommercial)) on Postgres/PostGIS & Redis

 <img src="draft_screenshot.png"  alt="participations_screenshot_draft" width="100%"/>